IBM Cloud Docs

 For more information about the command parameters, see ibmcloud project stack-definition-create.

-Referencing inputs from the stack level within member deployable architectures by using the CLI
+Referencing inputs from the stack definition within member deployable architectures by using the CLI

-Now that the inputs are added at the stack level, update the member deployable architectures in the stack to reference those inputs by running the ibmcloud project config-update command for each member of the stack:
+Now that the inputs are added to the stack definition, update the member deployable architectures to reference those inputs by running the ibmcloud project config-update command for each architecture that you stacked together:

 ibmcloud project config-update --project-id PROJECT-ID --id

-For example, the following command updates the test-slz deployable architecture to reference the inputs that were added at the stack level:
+For example, the following command updates the test-slz deployable architecture to reference the inputs that were added to the stack definition:

 ibmcloud project config-update \